buttplugio/stpihkal/stpihkal/hardware/petroom.md

 This document describes a way to control the
-[PetRoom Dog Training Collar](https://www.ebay.co.uk/itm/323301551683) over 433Mhz-Band Radio Control.???
+[PetRoom Dog Training Collar](https://www.ebay.co.uk/itm/323301551683) over 433Mhz-Band Radio Control.

-Credit to [MiscReader](???) for the reversing work and code.
+Credit to MiscReader for the reversing work and code.

 ## Communication via RF

-The PetRoom listens to OOK on a carrier wave of 433~825Mhz.???
+The PetRoom listens to OOK on a carrier wave of 433Mhz, listed as 433~825Mhz in the offer.

 The RC-transmitted commands are bitwise encoded as